Saturday, November 10, 2007

 The visiting team in red will be real live Hoosiers, the women's team from the University of Indiana, members of the Big 10.
 The home team in white, gold and blue will resemble the small-town team from the movie Hoosiers.
 Playing the role of the Hickory High Huskers will be the South Dakota State Jackrabbits, comprised entirely of players from fairly small towns in the Upper Midwest.
 The team was in Division II as recently as 2004, and since embarking on the move to Division I has been a transitional independent.

-But working against the Hoosiers storyline is the fact that this Jackrabbit team has a more impressive resume its Big 10 opponent.
+But working against the Hoosiers storyline is the fact that this Jackrabbit team has a more impressive resume than its Big 10 opponent.
 If there are degenerate gamblers who wager on WNIT games, no doubt they will be asking for points to take South Dakota State.
 Gene Hackman, er, Coach Aaron Johnston has a career mark with the Jackrabbits of 169-54, including 32-3 and a Division II championship in 2003.
 This year, his team played a strong Division I schedule and went 24-5, beating teams from the Big 10 (Minnesota), Big 12 (Kansas, Colorado), ACC (Virginia), SEC (Alabama) and Pac 10 (Southern Cal), along with NCAA tournament qualifier Middle Tennessee State.
 The Jackrabbits probably would have been selected for the NCAA tournament, but are not eligible until 2009 due to the transition rules.
 Their resume and the ability to sell out Frost Arena for women's basketball are the reasons they got the WNIT home game.
 A crowd of 5,719 turned out Saturday for their win over Illinois State, a school record for a women's game and the most by far in the WNIT this year.
 That's a few hundred short of the stated capacity, but tomorrow's game already has been announced as a sellout.

 (The arena record is 9,456 for men's game against Augustana in 1989.
 For some reason a group of us drove up from Sioux Falls to attend that game.
 I can personally attest that it is impossible to see both baskets from a lot of the upper bleacher seating, and I'm fairly sure the Brookings Fire Marshall had a heart attack that night when he saw how people were jammed in.
 So for the game against Indiana they'll sell tickets for the 6,000 seats with a good view of the court and call it a sellout.)